HMS Bedouin (F 67)

-Noteable events involving Bedouin include:
+Notable events involving Bedouin include:

 23 Nov 1939

-Sinking of the armed merchant cruiser HMS Rawalpindi;
+Sinking of the armed merchant cruiser HMS Rawalpindi

-Around midday on 21 November 1939 the German battlecruisers Scharnhorst and Gneisenau, escorted by the light cruisers K?ln and Leipzig and the destroyers Z 11 / Bernd von Arnim, Z 12 / Erich Giese and Z 20 / Karl Galster, departed Wilhelmshaven for a raid into the North Atlantic, this was to relieve the pressure of the pocket battleship Admiral Graf Spee operating in the South Atlantic.
+Around midday on 21 November 1939 the German battlecruisers Scharnhorst and Gneisenau, escorted by the light cruisers Köln and Leipzig and the destroyers Z 11 / Bernd von Arnim, Z 12 / Erich Giese and Z 20 / Karl Galster, departed Wilhelmshaven for a raid into the North Atlantic, this was to relieve the pressure of the pocket battleship Admiral Graf Spee operating in the South Atlantic.
 Late on the 21st the escorts left the battlecruisers.

 Just after 1500 hours on 23 November the British armed merchant cruiser HMS Rawalpindi (Capt.
 E.C.
 Kennedy, (retired), RN) sighted the Scharnhorst.
-Rawalpindi was part of the British Northern Patrol and was stationed south-east of Iceland in the Iceland-Faroes gap.
-Captain Kennedy tried to outrun the German ship and reported to the Admiralty that he sighted the German pocket battleship Deutschland, still believed to be operating in the North Atlantic.
+Rawalpindi was part of the British Northern Patrol and was stationed south-east of Iceland in the Iceland-Faroer gap.
+Captain Kennedy at first tried to outrun the German ship, to report to the Admiralty that he sighted the German pocket battleship Deutschland, still believed to be operating in the North Atlantic, and to buy time so that other ships of the Northern patrol could come to his assistance.
 Just after 1600 hours, Rawalpindi came within range of the Scharnhorst and was quickly reduced to a flaming wreck.
-During this engagement Scharnhorst was hit by a 6? shell from Rawalpindi causing only light damage.
+During this engagement Scharnhorst was hit by a 6in shell from Rawalpindi causing only light damage.
 Scharnhorst and Gneisenau together picked up 27 survivors from Rawalpindi.
 Rawalpindi finally sank around 2000 hours.

 The British light cruiser HMS Newcastle (Capt J. Figgins, RN), that was also part of the Northern Patrol, picked up Rawalpindi's signal and closed the scene.
 She sighted the Gneisenau but the Germans managed to escape in the fog.